benjamincrozat/content/posts/laravel-interview-questions.md

 - Make sure to **be as informed as possible** about the company you're applying to.
 - Show your **eagerness to learn**.
 - **Have a good attitude.**

-By the way, did you know companies occasionally post [job offers](/jobs) on my blog?